miguelrisero/betterpic-web-content/legal/terms-conditions.md

 category: Legal Document
 updated: 2023-03-30
 ---
+**About BetterPic:** BetterPic is a digital service operated and managed by IndieInnova, S.L. ("IndieInnova").
+For the purposes of this Policy, references to "BetterPic" shall pertain to the digital service provided by IndieInnova, S.L.
+All matters related to BetterPic, including this Terms & Conditions, are governed by the laws of Spain.

 ## Introduction

 Welcome to **BetterPic (“Company”, “we”, “our”, “us”)**!
 As you have just clicked our Terms of Service, please pause, grab a cup of coffee and carefully read the following pages.
 It will take you approximately 20 minutes.